ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Flight Advancement: A century ago, Samuel Scudder wrote that Coral Hairstreak first emerged as an adult "shortly before the middle of July" (1899: 814).
 Scudder's dates usually referred to the latitude of Boston, and if that is true in this case, today's flight dates would appear to have advanced significantly over the last one hundred years.

 Evidence demonstrating this flight advancement comes from a 2012 study at Boston University, which combined museum, Atlas, and MBC data to find that Coral Hairstreak is flying 0.1 days per year earlier (p<0.001) over the 114-year period 1895 to 2009.
-It has also significantly advanced its flight date during more recent years (Graph 17; p=0.0119), and it is the only hairstreak which is clearly flying earlier over both the long term and the short term (Polgar, Primack et al. 2013; graph courtesy of Caroline Polgar).
-Calculations using median flight date showed that Coral Hairstreak advanced its median flight date by 4.9 days between 1986 and 2009 (E. Williams, unpub. data).
+It has also significantly advanced its flight date (first 20% of sightings) during more recent years, as shown in Graph 17 (p=0.0119; graph courtesy of Caroline Polgar).
+Over the 24 years shown, it has changed (advanced) its flight date -1.63 days for every change (advance) in ºC in average May and June temperatures (Polgar, Primack et al. 2013).
+Calculations with more recent data, 1986-2012, showed that Coral Hairstreak advanced its reported flight date even more over this period (Williams et al., 2014).
+The years 2010, 2011 and 2012 had particularly early sightings.

 Graph 17: Change in the first 20% of all Coral Hairstreak sightings, 1986-2009

-In this study, Coral Hairstreak, and to a lesser extent Edwards' Hairstreak, were the only hairstreaks to show significant advancement in flight time, and the degree of flight advancement was not as great as that shown by two widespread elfins, Brown Elfin and Eastern Pine Elfin.
+In the Polgar/Primack study, Coral Hairstreak, and to a lesser extent Edwards' Hairstreak showed significant advancement in flight time in recent years, but the degree of flight advancement was not as great as that shown by two common elfins, Brown Elfin and Eastern Pine Elfin.
 However, nearly all elfins and hairstreaks studied showed significant response to temperature variations in the preceding two months before emergence, varying their flight time according to average temperature.
 This responsiveness to temperature is an adaptive trait.

-Flight Peak: Peak numbers are now seen during the first three weeks of July, according to the MBC flight chart, after which numbers begin to taper off.
+Flight Peak: The peak flight time for this species has also advanced.
+Peak numbers are now seen during the first three weeks of July, after which numbers begin to taper off (MBC flight chart).
 This peak is earlier than that reported at the turn of the century by Scudder (1889: 814), who says that “the period of its earliest abundance is the last of July and the first of August.”
 The peak in MBC sightings is also earlier than the ‘mid-July-early August’ peak reported in the Atlas period.
 However, MBC data may be somewhat distorted by the concentration of the NABA Counts in July.

 Outlook